dialpad/dialtone/packages/language-server/README.md

 ## Running the Sample

-- Run `pnpm install` in this folder.
+- Run `pnpm install`.
 This installs all necessary npm modules in both the client and server folder
 - Open VS Code on this folder.
 - Switch to the Debug viewlet.
 - Select `Launch Client` from the drop down.